Mount Kenya ClimbMoving Mountains

 |8||Aside from our own Moving Mountains projects (including the Rescue Centre for Street Children, a number of rural and urban Primary Schools, various social enterprises and our Black Cats sports, dance and music clubs, Embu offers a safe and lively nightlife, a number of outdoor swimming pools and some great walks and other activities in the surrounding hills.|

 |Other options include tailor made safari's, climbs on Kilimanjaro, visits to other Moving Mountains projects and Game Reserves around Mount Kenya or transfers back to Nairobi for city tours.|

-We ask that all participants create a fundraising page which is linked to our 'Charity Challenges' Moving Mountains profile on BT MyDonate, this enables everyone to take advantage of the Gift Aid scheme.
+Not included is the fundraising target for Moving Mountains, we ask that participants aim to fundraise a minimum of £500 for the charity.
+You can create a fundraising page which is linked to Moving Mountains on Justgiving, just click the fundraise for us button on that Justgiving link and create your own unique fundraising page (feel free to take any photo's you want from the Moving Mountains or Adventure Alternative sites)this enables everyone to take advantage of the Gift Aid scheme.
 Gift Aid adds 25p to every £1 donation from a UK tax payer.